dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 line along with its "B-", "I-", "O" tag.
 In our corpus, we have GCPER (person) and GCORG (organization), thus there are five unique tags.

-For example the sentence _The Director, DLA and the VA shall:_ would be represented as
+For example the sequence _The Director, DLA and the VA shall:_ would be represented as
 ```
 The O
 Director B-GCPER